marcsolanadal/resume/resume-front-end.md

 ------
 Technologist with a background in web development, Linux, and electronics.

+Software enginieer with more than 8 years of experience Remote work

 Experience
 ---------
 **On a break** (2022 - present)

 - Due to COVID-19, I decided to take a break and spend time with my loved ones and in my garden.
+I took the oportunity to refresh my front-end skills and learned new technologies such as: *Web3*, *WebAssembly*, *C*, and *Rust*.
-I also learned new exciting technologies (Web3, WebAssembly, C and Rust) and drastically changed the way I learn using a knowledge management system.
+I also drastically changed the way I learn and organize myself using a knowledge management system.

 **Front-End Tech Lead** (GFT Technologies, 2019 - 2022)

-- Helped +20 collegues on React, Redux, and unit testing problems.
+- Helped +20 collegues on *React*, *Redux*, and unit testing problems.
-- Migrated multiple projects to a testing stack based on to Jest, Testing library, and Cypress.
+- Migrated multiple projects to a testing stack based on to *Jest*, *Testing library*, and *Cypress*.
-- Embedded the first WebComponent of the online banking website, rendering a custom CMS solution.
-Used vanilla Javascript.
+- Embedded the first *WebComponent* of the online banking website, rendering a custom CMS solution.
+Used vanilla *Javascript*.
 - Solved architectural problems as part of the front-end architecture team and maintained component system.
-Used Styleguidist.
+Used *Styleguidist*.
 - Implemented features for a client in the banking sector.
-Used Angular 10, Typescript, RxJs, Transloco, and Storybook.
+Used *Angular 10*, *Typescript*, *RxJs*, *Transloco*, and *Storybook*.

 **Front-End Developer** (GFT Technologies, 2017 - 2018)

 - Developed front-end features for a client in the banking sector.
-Used React, Redux, Styled Components, and HTML/CSS.
+Used *React*, *Redux*, *Styled Components*, and *i18n*.
+- Designed complex components with a state machine approach.
+Used *XState*.
-- Implemented a custom bar chart in React used by multiple projects.
+- Implemented a custom bar chart used by multiple projects.
+Used *React*.
+- Refactored large codebase with best-practices and maintainability as main focus.

 **Full-Stack developer** (atSistemas, 2015 - 2016)